sktime/skpro/docs/introduction.rst

 A motivating example
 ^^^^^^^^^^^^^^^^^^^^

-Let's have a look at a well-known, simple example to see what this is about: Boston Housing price prediction.
+Let's have a look at the simple example of Boston Housing price prediction.
 The skpro specific lines are highlighted below.

 .. literalinclude:: ../examples/parametric/simple.py
     :language: python